Contact Us Contact Us Replicon Login

 *Or $2.00 above the State of Arizona minimum wage, whichever is higher

-Under Arizona’s minimum wage law, an employer is allowed to reduce the base wage of up to $3.00 less than that of the minimum wage to tipped employees.
+Under Arizona’s minimum wage law, an employer is allowed to reduce the base wage of up to $3.00 less than that of the minimum wage of tipped employees.
 However, the added sum of tips and wages paid to these employees must not be less than the minimum wage.
-The tipped wage for tipped employees of Arizona for year 2023 is $10.85.
+The minimum wage for the tipped employees of Arizona for the year 2024 is now $11.35 per hour.

 arizona minimum wage laws 2019